Robe Dida

 Robe Dida (born 29 December 2006) is an Ethiopian long-distance runner.

 Career

 In February 2024, she won the U20 title at the 2024 African Cross Country Championships.

 In March 2024, she won bronze in the U20 individual and gold in the team U20 race at the 2024 World Athletics Cross Country Championships in Serbia.

 Personal life

-She is the sister of Gemechu Dida.
+She is the sister of runners Gemechu Dida and Chaltu Dida.